Payment and Insurance Issues

 Consequently, a recommending physician may develop a release of liability form for patients, but in order for it to be effective, the form must state in clear and unequivocal terms that the patient is releasing the physician from all liability for recommending that the patient use medical marijuana.
 The physician may also attempt to expand the protection by including language regarding foreseeable harm to third persons.
 In general, warning a patient about such third-party risk is sufficient to protect the physician from third-party liability even if the patient ignores the physician’s advice.
 Douglas B. Marlowe, Malpractice Liability and Medical Marijuana, The Health Lawyer 29, 10 (2016).
 These forms should be developed carefully to attempt to secure as wide – yet specific – a range of protections for a recommending physician as possible.
 While it may be difficult to forecast all of the adverse reactions or consequences of a patient’s utilization of medical marijuana, an attempt should be made with a waiver of liability form for the physician.

 Once you have your Certificate to Recommend, and you are ready to begin to see patients to determine whether they have a qualifying medical condition, pump the brakes.
 Do not be goaded into seeing patients without full preparation.
 You will receive calls – instantly – from prospective patients and vendors that will make you think you need to start seeing patients immediately.
 However, use the patience you developed in your countless years of medical school to assess whether you have all your bases covered before developing your medical marijuana practice.
-When you have questions, please reach out to me, Brian Higgins (513-651-839 or email@example.com), to talk through the issues to ensure you are on the right path when it comes to Ohio’s new medical marijuana law.
+If you have questions, contact a member of Frost Brown Todd’s Health Care Innovation Team.
+You can also visit our Health Law Matters blog for more insight into legal issues impacting the health care industry.